Jeswin-8801/Customising-your-Dev-Environment/README.md

 # Want the same customisation for your local terminal?

-- run the script setup.sh in WSL or a Linux system.
+- run the script /terminal/setup.sh in WSL or a Linux system.

 `NOTE: In case you are running this in WSL, install the nerd fonts separately.`